bhushan-josh/ruby_training/README.md

 # ruby_training
-creating branch for each day
+creating branch for each day.